QWavey/QWavey/README.md

 ⚠️ DISCLAIMER

 By using any of my codes, you assume full responsibility for any outcome.... including system failures, data loss, or unintended damage.
 Your actions are your own, and you agree that I am not liable for any consequences arising from their use if something goes wrong.
-If you are unsure or don´t know what to do, consider cancelling what you are doing, or ask a professional/me.
+If you are unsure or don´t know what to do, consider stopping or cancelling your project or what you are doing, and ask a professional/me.

 Some of my projects incorporate code, suggestions, or logic generated or assisted by artificial intelligence tools.
 While I review, test, and refine all output to ensure quality and functionality, I encourage users to exercise their own judgment and due diligence when using my work.
 I am not just "vibecoding and pushing it out", I do tests and see if it works myself.
 Sometimes even staying up till midnight.
 If you don´t like AI Coding, you can move away from my Profile.
 I understand it.